scottmillers/Terraform/aws/catalyst8000v/README.md

 We currently have no solution.

 We tried two workarounds to deploy the Cisco Catalyst 8000v software to AWS.
-Both failed.
 - [Move an AMI from my AWS personal account to my work account](#moveami) My AWS personal account has AWS Marketplace access and my work account does not.
 I tried to move a AMI across accounts.
 That failed.
 Amazon said that you cannot move a AMI that is based on a AMI from the Marketplace to an account which does not have Marketplace access.
 This is due to licensing restrictions.
 - [Create a new AMI from the Cisco Catalyst 8000v software images](#newami)